 Before diving into strategies, it’s helpful to establish a common understanding of population health.
 What does it mean to providers?
 Public health?
 The community?
 Once there is common understanding you can explore resources and begin to build a plan.

-Next, look at assessment data such as Health Behaviors in Washington so you can begin setting priorities as you build a plan.
+Next, look at assessment data such as Washington State Health Assessment so you can begin setting priorities as you build a plan.
 The Assess Needs webpage provides guidance, links to data sources, and tools you can use to gather more localized information.

 Apply A Health Equity Lens